 - Personal liability (Coverage E): Covers legal expenses if you’re sued over a visitor’s injuries or damaged property.

 - Medical payments (Coverage F): Covers medical expenses when someone is hurt on your property.

 - Wind / hail coverage: Covers wind and hail damage to the home and personal property.
-This has a separate deductible of 1%, 2%, 3%, 4%, 5%, or 10% of your dwelling coverage limit.
-We’ll look at this coverage in more detail shortly.
+This has a separate deductible and deductible options vary by carrier.

-Worth noting: While some insurance providers sell actual cash value coverage for homes, Kin only sells replacement cost insurance for homes and belongings.
+Worth noting: While some insurance providers sell actual cash value coverage for homes, Kin recommends replacement cost insurance for homes and belongings.
 This offers the appropriate payout to repair your home and replace your things with new items of a similar quality.

 What Texas Homeowners Insurance Doesn’t Cover